How much do you charge for Male and Female Waxing?

 Saturday:.....
 10am - 8pm

-Can I book a male waxing appointment for today?
+Can I book a waxing appointment for today?

 Yes.
 Some people book a week or more in advance; some people are looking for an appointment on the same day.
 If you are looking for a same-day appointment, you may find that the times we have available are much more limited though.

-How much does it cost to have a male waxing?
+How much does it cost to be waxed?

 You can pay for your treatment in cash, via BACS (online banking), Paypal or most major credit or debit cards.